emanuelefirmani/get-git-english/docs/internal.rst

 .. figure:: img/index-and-second-commit.png

-A short remark: git's graphic interfaces often omit visualizing the ``index``. ``gitk``, for instance, shows it only if there are changes to be committed.
+A short remark: git's graphic interfaces often omit to visualize ``index``. ``gitk``, for instance, shows it only if there are changes to be committed.
 Your repository in ``gitk`` is now visualized this way

 .. figure:: img/gitk.png

-See for yourself.
-Launch
+See by yourself.
+Type

 .. code-block:: bash